 - Click Submit to save.

-Assigning a Job Name to the employee will not impact the value of the Position attribute.
+Assigning a Job name to the employee will not impact the value of the Position attribute.
 For example, the currently used Position name is not updated in the employee’s profile header.